 It Can Feel Like a Rehearsal

 Some people find their engagement period a bit surreal—like it’s a waiting room for getting married.
-“I think that an engagement is the rehearsal to the big event (marriage) and an important step in making a more solid commitment to each other,” Michael says.
-There’s so much focus on this big event that is going to happen, but make sure that you’re enjoy the here and now.
+“I think that an engagement is a rehearsal to the big event (marriage) and an important step in making a more solid commitment to each other,” Michael says.
+There’s so much focus on this big event that is going to happen, but make sure that you enjoy the here and now.

 It Can Be Downright Joyous

 Finally, there’s the fact that it can just be one of the happiest times of your life.
-One of the best parts about being engaged is that it can be the ultimately honeymoon period.
+One of the best parts about being engaged is that it can be the ultimate honeymoon period.
 Even though it’s, you know, well before the actual honeymoon.
 You’ve got this amazing bubble where you’ve made a huge commitment to each other and our on cloud nine.
-If the wedding planning stress start to settle in, make sure you hold onto that joy.
+If the wedding planning stress starts to settle in, make sure you hold onto that joy.
 Remember that an engagement is just between you and your partner.
-Focus on yourselves as couple and don’t sweat the small stuff.
+Focus on yourselves as a couple and don’t sweat the small stuff.